Mack Brown: Playing career

 Brown was a three-sport star at Putnam County High School, playing football, basketball and baseball.
 After his senior season, he won All-State as well as Prep All-America honors and was selected one of the nation's top running backs by Scholastic Magazine his senior year.
 The Tennessean selected him as the state player of the year.

 He accepted a football scholarship to Vanderbilt University, where his brother Watson Brown was the starting quarterback.
 In his time playing for the Vanderbilt Commodores, he played for Bill Pace and rushed 82 times for 364 yards and three touchdowns, as well as catching seven passes for 50 yards and a touchdown during the 1970 season.

 Brown then transferred to Florida State University.
 Brown played for Florida State under head coach Larry Jones.
-At Florida State he had 31 rushing attempts for 98 yards and 10 catches for 76 yards with no touchdowns in the 1972 season.
+At Florida State, he had 31 rushing attempts for 98 yards and 10 catches for 76 yards with no touchdowns in the 1972 season.
 Lettering twice as a running back for the Seminoles, he started his coaching career as a student coach after five knee surgeries ended his career prematurely.

+While at Florida State, Brown was roommates with Dick Hopkins.

 Coaching career

 Early positions

 Brown's first experience coaching came as a student coach of wide receivers at Florida State, a position he held in 1973 and 1974.
 From 1975 to 1977, he was the wide receivers coach at Southern Miss.
 This was followed by a one-year stint as wide receivers coach at Memphis State.

 For the 1979 season, he joined the staff of Iowa State, again as a wide receivers coach, before a promotion to offensive coordinator.
-In 1980, after going 3–8 the year prior, Iowa State improved their record to 6–5 in large part due to running back Dwayne Crutchfield (1,312 yards with 11 TD) and the rest of Brown's offense.
+In 1980, after going 3–8 the year prior, Iowa State improved their record to 6–5 in large part due to running back Dwayne Crutchfield (1,312 yards with 11 TDs) and the rest of Brown's offense.
 The team scored 108 more points that year than they had in 1979.
 In 1981, the team finished with a 5–5–1 record, despite starting out with a record of 5–1–1.
-RB Dwayne Crutchfield was again a key focal point in Brown's offense and ran for 1,189 yards with 17 TD.
+RB Dwayne Crutchfield was again a key focal point in Brown's offense and ran for 1,189 yards with 17 TDs.

 In 1982, Brown moved to LSU as the quarterbacks coach.
 The LSU Tigers improved their record to 8–3–1 from 3–7–1 the year prior in large part due to Brown's coaching of quarterback Alan Risher, who threw for 1,834 yards with 17 TD and 8 INT.
 He also completed 63.7% of his pass attempts.
 Risher had thrown 14 TD in the previous two seasons combined before Brown's arrival.